Oaths to Hitler: Hitler Youth

 Members of the Hitler Youth swore the following oath:

 The oath was sworn by those entering the organisation in a ceremony held before the "blood banner" (Blutfahne), said to have been soaked in the blood of those who died in the Munich Beer Hall Putsch of 1923.
 The swearing of the oath has been described by German historian and former Hitler Youth member Hermann Graml as part of the "cult-like" nature of the organisation key to attracting recruits.

 Foreign volunteers

-Like the German armed forces and civil servants, foreign volunteers and conscripts from Nazi puppet states, and occupied countries, were required to swear an oath of personal loyalty and obedience to Adolf Hitler.
+Like the German armed forces and civil servants, foreign volunteers and conscripts from Nazi puppet states, and occupied countries, were required to swear an oath of personal loyalty and obedience to Hitler.
 In some cases, foreign units were allowed to retain some scraps of national identity to make it seem that they had volunteered to join Hitler's war, not as collaborators, but as loyal patriots defending their country against Bolshevism; this was an argument many accused collaborators tried to use after the war.

 The requirement could be a source of political friction in contingents which had been promised a high degree of national autonomy.
-Significant unrest took place among Flemish volunteers in the SS Assault Brigade Langemarck, for example, which was required to swear an oath of allegiance in November 1943.
+Significant unrest took place among Flemish volunteers in the SS Assault Brigade "Langemarck", for example, which was required to swear an oath of allegiance in November 1943.
 As a result, 200 recalcitrant soldiers were removed or transferred to penal military units.